Home » The issue of IoT monetisation

 An interview with IoT Analytics’ Saverio Romeo and MDS Global’s Akil Chomoko

 Revenue generation and management has always been an important objective for the telecommunication industry.
 With the advent of M2M before, and then IoT, that objective has become even more relevant considering that the large amount of data produced by IoT deployments is a strong source of new revenue ideas.
-IoT Analytics Principle Analyst, Saverio Romeo, met with Akil Chomoko, Product Marketing Director at MDS Global Ltd, to explore further the issues of IoT monetisation.
+IoT Analytics Principle Analyst, Saverio Romeo, met with Akil Chomoko, Chief Marketing Officer at MDS Global Ltd, to explore further the issues of IoT monetisation.

 Saverio Romeo (SR): MDS Global can be defined as an Agile IoT Monetisation Vendor.
 Can you explain to our readers what that consists of?